smaht-dac/pipelines-docs/docs/pipelines/methylation_fiberseq_pacbio-hifi.md

 ## Fiber-seq

-Fiber-seq[^1] is a chromatin mapping technique that employs methyltransferases to create a stencil, mapping chromatin fibers onto the underlying DNA template.
-The method offers high-resolution insights into chromatin structure, at nearly single-molecule level, facilitating the monitoring of nucleosome positions.
+Fiber-seq[^1] is a chromatin mapping technique that employs methyltransferases to mark accessible adenines in DNA with methyl groups.
+The underlying chromatin structure (e.g., nucleosomes and bound transcription factors) is used as a "stencil" for the methyltransferase, mapping the structure of chromatin fibers onto the underlying DNA template.
+The position of the methylated adenines is then used to infer the DNA accessibility from the template, offering high-resolution insights into chromatin structure at nearly single-molecule level.

 Raw PacBio HiFi data are processed through [fibertools-rs](https://github.com/fiberseq/fibertools-rs) to generate unaligned BAM files. fibertools-rs adds additional information to the files creating tags that are linked by pbmm2 during alignment.